trychlos/pwix-tabbed/README.md

     defaulting to 'top'

 - `navClasses`: classes to be added to each ul.nav element

+- `navItemClasses`: classes to be added to each li.nav-item element

 - `navLinkClasses`: classes to be added to each button.nav-link element